carlosgrillet/nso-operator/docs/content/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the Apache License 2.0.